telefonicaid/fiware-cygnus/doc/design/OrionHDFSSink.md

 Checks if a HDFS file, given its path, exists ot not.

-    public void provisionHiveTable(String dirPath) throws Exception;
+    public void provisionHiveTable(FileFormat fileFormat, String dirPath, String tag) throws Exception;

-Provisions a Hive table with data stored in row-like mode within the given HDFS path.
-No fields list is needed since this storing mode has a constant format.
+Provisions a Hive table with data stored using constant 8-fields.
+This is usually invoked for row-like mode storage within the given HDFS path.
+A tag can be added to the end of the table name (usually `_row`).

-    public void provisionHiveTable(String dirPath, String fields) throws Exception;
+    public void provisionHiveTable(FileFormat fileFormat, String dirPath, String fields, String tag) throws Exception;

-Provisions a Hive table with data stores in column-like mode within the given HDFS path.
-The fields list is passed as comma-separated values since this storing mode has not a constant format.
+Provisions a Hive table with data stored using the given variable length fields.
+This is usually invoked for column-like mode storage within the given HDFS path.
+A tag can be added to the end of the table name (usually `_column`).

 [Top](#top)